ImageMagick/Usage-Markdown/basics/index.md

      tile: pattern: label: caption: text:
 ~~~

 As 'operators' they are also performed immediately when seen on the command line.
 They only add new images to those already in memory, but do not touch those previously read.

-Of course being operators, any previously defined 'settings' will be applied to them.
+Of course, being operators, any previously defined 'settings' will be applied to them.
 Especially [Input Settings](#option_in), used to control the input from the file or file stream.
-For example "`-size`", which hints at the size of the image you want to create, or setting that define or override image meta-data such as "`-delay`", and "`-page`".
+For example, "`-size`", which hints at the size of the image you want to create, or setting that define or override image meta-data such as "`-delay`", and "`-page`".

 #### Simple Image Processing Operators {#option_simple}

 Simple Image Processing Operators will modify all images that have already been read into memory.
 Each image is modified separately to every other image.
 They include operations such as...

 ~~~{.skip}
      -crop  -repage  -border -frame